tparreira93/icl_18_19/README.md

 mvn verify
 ```

-There is a interpreter and a file parser.
+There is a interpreter and a Compiler.

-To execute the interpreter run *TestInterpreter*, commands are interpreted directly from console.
+To execute the interpreter run *TestInterpreter*, commands are interpreted and typechecked directly from the console.

+To compile files execute CompilerTest class, this class will compile and execute the files passed as argument.
+The compiler expects:
+ - Location of the jasmin.jar file
+ - List of files.

-The file parser searches for files that are in the folder *src/main/java/resources*, just add new files and they will be interpreted when the *FileParser* is executed .
+If files are not specified it will search for files that are located in the folder *src/main/java/resources/compiler_test*.

 ## Development
 Still in development.